V-Squared/V-Squared.github.io/diy/compare/aio-comparison.md

 For many, once you buy a PC you can operate it without opening it up.
 Many all-in-ones are designed like this, making self repairs / upgrades nearly impossible for the average user.
 For ViPC, we wanted to provide easy access for every aspect of the computer, from turning it on to plugging in peripherals.

-The power button on PCs have always been a pain to use.
-Most of the time you have to reach way back behind the screen or, for tower PCs, underneath the desk.
+The power buttons on PCs have always been a pain to use.
+Most of the time you have to reach far behind the screen or, for tower PCs, underneath the desk.
 Not everyone is going to have their computer set up the same way, so we decided why not let the user choose where to power on their ViPC?
-We include a remote power button that can be placed on the desk or taped to a wall for easy access no matter where the PC is situated.
+The ViPC includes a remote power button that can be placed on the desk or taped to a wall for easy access no matter where the PC is situated.

 Similarly to power buttons, getting to your ports can be difficult.
-For ViPC AiO, we give you the option to orient the direction of your ports however you want; face them up or down, left or right.
+The ViPC AiO gives you the option to orient the direction of your ports however you want; face them up or down, left or right.
 For easy access, facing them upwards gives you every port you need just by standing up and looking down at your computer.
 Facing them downwards will hide any cables sticking out in case you value looks over function.
 And you can change the orientation any time you want.

 {% include table id="table-usabillity-easyaccess" %}